restruct/silverstripe-cfstreamvideo/README.md

 # silverstripe-cfstreamvideo
-Silverstripe Cloudfront STREAM video streaming module
+Silverstripe CloudFlareStream video streaming module

-**This Silverstripe module provides video uploading to– and streaming from CloudFront Stream via its API.**
+**This Silverstripe module provides video uploading to– and streaming from CloudFlareStream via its API.**

 In includes:
 - [ ] A DB StreamVideo object to hold video data & settings, and keep track of the status
 - [ ] A StreamVideoPage object providing an upload interface (using FilePond)